ajrenaut/cs201project/README.txt

 HOW TO USE:
 1. Compile the program using the included makefile.
-2. Run the connectfour executable from a terminal.
+2. Run the "connectfour" executable from a terminal.
 3. Follow the instructions as prompted.
 Legal inputs are specified and are limited to single integers or characters when applicable.
 For specifics:
    3a.
 Enter 1 to play against an AI, or 2 to play against another player.